-To make this halloumi sandwich, all you need to do is cook the halloumi in a grill pan (or you can use a skillet), along with a couple slices of onion, which get nice and sweet.
+To make this delicious halloumi sandwich recipe, all you need to do is cook the halloumi in a grill pan (or you can use a skillet), along with a couple slices of onion, which get nice and sweet.
 Then, layer the halloumi and onions with crisp lettuce, ripe tomato, and a tangy garlic mayo.

-You can make this delightfully toasty halloumi sandwich in only about 15 minutes, a perfect option for a hearty lunch or satisfying weeknight dinner (paired with a cup of smoky black bean soup, perhaps?)
+You can make this delightfully warm and toasty halloumi sandwich in only about 15 minutes - a perfect option for a hearty lunch or satisfying weeknight dinner (paired with a cup of smoky black bean soup, perhaps?).

 This post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 If you make a purchase through the link, it won’t cost you more but I may earn a small commission.
 I only recommend products that I personally use and love!